open-source-tabletop/witchlight-site/_explore/witchcraft/the-withering.md

 title: The Withering
 category: Witchcraft
 order: 1
+featured: true
+description: "In the decaying realm of the Umbra, where witches pursue forbidden power, a perilous gamble unfolds amidst potent magic and arcane secrets, exacting a toll on sanity with every passing moment."
 ---

-While The Umbra is rich with power and contains hidden knowledge there is a risk to any witches that spend time there.
-While witches are connected to magic they are not creatures of magic.
-The same power the witches seek to harness will also slowly drive them insane.
-After even a few hours in the fae realm a witch can sense their mind wandering, their grip on what is real beginning to unravel.
-With a strong mind a witch can spend no more than a day and night there before risking serious harm.

-Of course there are witches that find themselves lost, stuck in some way, and at the mercy of the withering.
-They first lose their focus and their memory becomes unreliable, they forget their purpose or remember it completely differently.
-Escape from the Umbra at this point is unlikely but some do come back, utterly changed, remaining distant, with twisted recollections and pursuits.
+In the decaying realm of the [Umbra](/explore/locations/the-umbra/), where witches seek forbidden power and hidden truths, lies a perilous gamble.
+Though it brims with potent magic and arcane secrets, it exacts a toll on those who dare to linger.
+Witches, tethered to magic but not born of it, risk a descent into madness with every passing moment.
+Even a brief visit within its fae embrace can unravel the mind, blurring the line between reality and delusion.
+Only the strongest-willed can endure a day and night before the fabric of their sanity begins to tear.

+Yet some witches find themselves ensnared, trapped by the withering decay.
+First, their focus wanes, memories blur, and their purpose slips into shadows.
+Escape becomes a distant hope, though rare souls return forever changed—haunted, their recollections twisted and ambitions distorted.

-As more time passes the witch will become even more detached from their mortal existence.
-They will be sustained by the raw magic while forgetting to eat or drink.
-Their own craft will warp their form irrevocably and they will succumb to their most basic desires.
-Most become twisted creatures that stalk the wilds of the shadow realm, others become as one with the world around them and become a part of the world around them.
+As time stretches onward, these lost souls grow further detached from their mortal selves.
+Nourished by raw magic alone, they forget mortal needs like food and drink.
+Their very bodies contort under the strain of their own sorcery, their desires twisted beyond recognition.
+Many devolve into twisted beings, prowling the shadowed wilds of the Umbra, while others meld seamlessly into the fabric of the realm itself.

-Some witches will deliberately strand rivals, or even mortals in the Umbra, returning occasionally to watch them suffer as the effects of the withering take hold.
+Certain witches, driven by malice or ambition, strand rivals or even unwitting mortals within the Umbra's grasp.
+They return intermittently, relishing the suffering wrought by the relentless withering—a grim spectacle amid the twilight's dance.